Last updated on October 28th, 2019 at 05:26 am

 Maewyn Succat was born in 385 in Roman Britannia in the modern-day town of Dumbarton, Scotland.
 At the age of sixteen, he was captured by Irish pirates and they took him 200 miles inland where he was a shepherd and farm laborer in County Antrim.

-He had another dream which lead him to move back to Ireland and he set the task of teaching Christianity to the Irish.
-He preached christianity for over 40 years and in the year 432, Ireland became a Christian country.
+He had another dream which leads him to move back to Ireland and he set the task of teaching Christianity to the Irish.
+He preached Christianity for over 40 years and in the year 432, Ireland became a Christian country.